furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

   conda --version

-Creating and Activating Independent Python Environment
+Creating and Activating Isolated Python Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Independent Python environment can be created and activated after installing Anaconda.
+An isolated Python environment can be created and activated after installing Anaconda.

-1. Create an independent Python environment named ``furiosa-3.8`` which uses Python version 3.8.
+1. Create an isolated Python environment named ``furiosa-3.8`` which uses Python version 3.8.

 .. code-block::